Surgically Remove Fat Cells in Austin, TX

 Your Liposuction Experience

-Every liposuction procedure starts with a consultation, which gives Dr. Fisher and you an opportunity to work together to determine whether the surgery is the best option for delivering your desired results.
-During your liposuction procedure, Dr. Fisher will make tiny incisions in the area to be treated a few millimeters in length.
-She will then use a cannula, which is a small stainless-steel tube, to sculpt and remove excess fat deposits that reside between your skin and your muscle.
+Every liposuction procedure starts with a consultation with either Dr. Fisher or Dr. Kurtovic, which provides our surgeons and you an opportunity to work together to determine whether the surgery is the best option for delivering your desired results.
+During your liposuction procedure, the surgeon will make tiny incisions in the area to be treated a few millimeters in length.
+A cannula will be used, which is a small stainless-steel tube, to sculpt and remove excess fat deposits that reside between your skin and your muscle.

 Liposuction is performed as an outpatient procedure, and although you can expect some swelling and bruising in the treated area, you may return to work the next day.
 You will need to wear a compression garment over the treated area for three weeks, 24 hours a day, and then at night for an additional three weeks.